Tsuboya Pottery Street

 Tsuboya Pottery Museum

-In Tsuboya, you will find the excellent Tsuboya Pottery Museum, which contains some fine examples of traditional Okinawan pottery.
+The excellent Tsuboya Pottery Museum houses some fine examples of traditional Okinawan pottery.
 Here you can also inspect potters'...

 Naha City Traditional Arts & Crafts Center

-Right on Kokusai-dōri, this place houses a notable collection of traditional Okinawan crafts by masters of the media.
-Staff members...
+Right on Kokusai-dōri, this gallery houses a notable collection of traditional Okinawan crafts by masters of the media.
+You can also try...

 This incredibly atmospheric teahouse near the east end of the Tsuboya pottery area is worth a special trip.
 It takes its name from the...